Candid on-the-ground moment from a NOC location — students at a startup workspace

 It's not study abroad.
-It's an immersion in how startups actually run — anchored by a working internship, supplemented by entrepreneurship coursework at the world's leading partner universities.
+It's an immersion in how startups actually run: anchored by a working internship, supplemented by entrepreneurship coursework at the world's top universities.

 What you'll actually do